 Nespresso Compatible Pods

 People have been producing knock-offs of Nespresso pods for years now.
 There are many brands that sell alternative pods and cost much less than the official Nespresso products.
 Some consumers feel that none of these alternatives really measures up to the quality of the original, while others are able to find brands that taste as good as (or even better) and cost significantly less.
-I personally feel as trying and testing the other pods will surely help you find the alternate to Nespresso Pods.
+I personally feel as trying and testing the other pods will surely help you find the best alternate.

 Gourmesso capsules are one popular alternative.
 They offer fair-trade certified coffee in a wide variety of flavours, and on average cost about 30 percent less than Nespresso.
 Gourmesso sells its products online, but you don’t have to belong to a “club” to place an order, and there is no minimum order required.
 They sell a minimum pack of 10 capsules costing just $5 means $0.49 per capsule.